hvpham-yorku/project-sattend-Group8/doc/sprint2/sprint2.md

 ### Lisha

 ### Mingdi
+1 network-diagram
+2 keep do network-diagram
+3 2day later
+4 no
 ## Mar.
 28, 2025 - Sprint 2 Standup 2
 1. What did you work on since the last standup?
 2. What do you commit to next?